 You’ll need bone-in chicken, fragrant rice, and a variety of whole spices to make this delicious chicken pulao.
 Each ingredient is essential for giving it its rich flavor and smell.

 Whether you’ve cooked at home before or this is your first time, this recipe will make a tasty meal that will make you want more.
-My kids love this mild chicken and rice dish, even in their lunch box!
+My kids love this mild chicken and rice dish, even in their school lunch box!

 I have shared my one-pot chicken biryani recipe, which I made in an instant pot before.
 This recipe is simpler and milder than the biryani recipe but just as flavorful.